Christman Genipperteinga: Historicity

 Whether Genipperteinga actually existed remains uncertain.
 The sensational story is not attested to in contemporary local records, and the only accounts of his life come from a series of late 16th century pamphlets, all derivative from a 1581 publication by Caspar Herber of Cochem.
 No other publications of or references to Caspar Herber survive.
 Genipperteinga is one of the most prominent of a series of 16th-century German alleged serial killers, and his story shares attributes with those of a handful of other bandits.
 Genipperteinga's story entered local folklore, and was reprinted in altered forms on several occasions as late as the 19th century.
 Notably, compared to other 16th-century bandit's tales, depictions of supernatural abilities, contracts with the devil, and cannibalism are absent from the 1581 account of Genipperteinga, while claims of cannibalism appeared in some later versions of his life story.
+Similarly, it was claimed later that Genipperteinga was taught dark magic by Peter Nirsch, another possibly apocryphal bandit, having supposedly served as an apprentice to him for two years, and that both practiced rituals for the Devil, believing this would grant them invisibility during their crimes.